Cody Bellinger Player Props: Cubs vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks 14th in the league.

-- The Yankees have the fifth-ranked team ERA across all MLB pitching staffs (3.80).
+- The Yankees' 3.79 team ERA ranks fifth among all MLB pitching staffs.

-- Yankees pitchers combine to surrender 96 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- Yankees pitchers combine to give up 97 total home runs at a rate of 1.1 per game (to rank 12th in baseball).

-- Rodon will make his first start of the season for the Yankees.

-- In his last appearance on Friday, Sept.
-30, the 30-year-old southpaw, started and went six scoreless innings against the Colorado Rockies.

 © 2023 Data Skrive.
 All rights reserved.